burnraging/bernmeistersnt/README.md

 ## Overview

+The file `./releases/ms-word/the-bernmeisters-new-testament-v1-unabridged.docx`
+is the translation.

-This GitHub is the distribution point for a translation of the New Testament (NT) called *The Bernmeister's New Testament *(TBNT)*. *The control copy/master copy of this translation is the .docx file of the same name in the `./releases` directory.
+This GitHub is the distribution point for a translation of the New Testament (NT) called *The Bernmeister's New Testament *(TBNT)*. *The control copy/master copy of this translation is `./releases/ms-word/the-bernmeisters-new-testament-v1-unabridged.docx`.
 All other formats are ultimately derived from this source.
 I've written some tools in C# to convert between formats, which are explained below.

 To be precise, the actual control copy of the TBNT is the unabridged version.
 There are two versions: an abridged (which is simply called